-16. CCR, title 22, section 97414, Fee Reduction
+16. CCR, title 22, section 97414, Fee Price Reduction

 HPD statute requires HCAI to "adopt regulations on [...] fee waiver."
-Section 97414 is to meet this statutory requirement and creates a partial fee waiver or fee reduction process for entities regarding the price of HPD data.
+Section 97414 is to meet this statutory requirement and creates a partial feeprice waiver or pricefee reduction process for entities regarding the price of HPD data.